-Exclusively developed for Fjällräven, Bergshell is made from recycled nylon, lined with a TPU laminate and treated with PFC-free impregnation.
+Exclusively developed for Fjällräven, Bergshell is made from 400D nylon (31% recycled), lined with a TPU laminate to make it fully waterproof.
 It has a pioneering flat ripstop construction that brings both high abrasion resistance and high tear strength.
 Bergshell is used to make a mountaineering backpack, Bergtagen 38, two streamlined trekking packs, Keb 52 and Keb 72, and a range of daypacks (Ulvö) including a waterproof roll-top solution, Ulvö Rolltop and a modern hip or over-the-shoulder bag, Ulvö Hip Pack Large and Medium.

 “Sustainability is built into everything we do at Fjällräven.”
 So says Christiane Dolva, Fjällräven’s head of sustainability.
 To prove this point, Fjällräven is updating and expanding its Save The Arctic Fox project to offer financial support to other causes that support nature.
 The new Arctic Fox Initiative will use funding from the sale of selected products to back projects that protect and preserve flora, fauna and outdoor life.